 Can I Give My Dog Calcium Supplements?
-Answer: Not Necessary
+Answer: Not usually necessary

-It’s not necessary for you to give your dog calcium supplements, as long as you are feeding them a high-quality dog food.
+Your dog won’t typically require calcium supplements as long as you are feeding them a quality dog food.

-Since you get to be the master of what enters your dog’s system, make sure they are getting what they need.
+Easy!
+Make sure they are getting what they truly need.
 That, first and foremost, includes a good brand of dog food.
-This food should have as it’s first ingredient a meat based item, and then some vegetables and other vitamins and minerals after that.
-In this way you are giving them calcium supplements or something similar in a natural way.
+This formulated food should have as it’s first ingredient a meat-based item.
+A combination of vegetables and other vitamins and minerals should be next on the label.
+That basically take cares of all the calcium supplements they’ll need.

-This will give you the peace of mind of knowing that your dog is getting what they need food-wise.
-Other things they need include daily physical activity, and a lot of love so that they are stable emotional.
-Get those three things right and you won’t have to worry about supplementing their diet with anything out of a bottle.
+This strategy will also give you peace of mind that your dog is receiving the correct calcium levels.
+Combine this with daily physical activity and a lot of love.
+Get those three things right and you won’t have to worry about supplementing their diet.

 Conclusion on Calcium